The English language has a lot of similar words amongst its ranks. But while many of these words may be similar to one another, they are not the same.

 - My new car has a much higher fuel efficiency rating than my old one.

-While efficacy has to do with whether or not something is able to be done at all, efficiency has to do with how something is done and whether or not it is done without must waste, effort, or time.
+While efficacy has to do with whether or not something is able to be done at all, efficiency has to do with how something is done and whether or not it is done without much waste, effort, or time.

 Adjective Forms of Efficacy and Efficiency